 In contrast to direct imaging, e.g. with a CCD camera on an optical telescope, an interferometer samples the power spectrum of the sky brightness distribution; this is equivalent to measuring the Fourier transform of the sky.
 In a single integration (typically a few seconds or less), each pair of antennas, called a baseline, samples a single point in this power spectrum, at a position in Fourier space related to the distance between the pair of antennas and the position angle of the baseline vector.
 Antennas which are close together (short baselines) sample large-scale angular structure, while long baselines sample very small-scale angular structure.
 By combining these data, called visibilities, over a large number of baselines (the uv-coverage), the Fourier plane is sampled, which can then be inverted (a Fourier transform) to reconstruct an image.
 The reconstructed image quality is very sensitive to the uv-coverage - how completely the raw visibility data covers the range of real angular scales on the sky.
-Even a few minutes of observations with the $40\ 12\ m$ antennas (780 baselines) available in $Cycle\ 4$ provides good coverage.
-During longer observations, more of the uv-plane is filled in by the rotation and foreshortening of baselines as the Earth rotates on its axis.
-Antennas are periodically moved (reconfigured) to provide a wide range of array configurations with different baseline lengths; observations with different configurations may be combined to improve the uv-coverage.
-Furthermore, to recover very large-scale structure, the short spacings gap in the uv-coverage can be filled in by adding ACA observations.
-For more detailed descriptions of these terms, see the Glossary starting on page 31.

 Figure 6: An areal view of ALMA in a relatively compact configuration.
-The maximum distance between the 12-m Array antennas in the most compact configuration is less than 200 m, and are as close together as 15 m.
-Indicated also are the AOS Technical Building, and the ACA 7-m Array (Credit: C. Padilla/ALMA (ESO/NAOJ/NRAO))
+The maximum distance between the 12-m Array antennas in the most compact configuration is less than 200 m, and the minimum distance a mere 15 m.
+Indicated also are the AOS Technical Building, and the ACA 7-m Array.
+(Credit: C. Padilla/ALMA (ESO/NAOJ/NRAO))